gfassero/HIERO/lexicon.md

+# The Lexicon

 In this article:
 * Auto-generated table of contents:
 {:toc}

-# The Root-for-Root Translation Parameter
+## The Root-for-Root Translation Parameter
 The English lexicon is the most important part of HIERO—and the part that has taken the most time by far to develop.
 The primary goal of the English lexicon is to link each Hebrew root with a single English root and vice versa.
 This one-to-one linking of Hebrew and English roots does not attempt to provide a translation that will fit the meaning of the Hebrew word in all cases.
 Rather, the purpose is to allow the reader to recognize where the same Hebrew root occurs in different places.

 This parameter works in both directions.
 First, each Hebrew root and all of its derivatives are always represented by derivatives of a single English root—I call this “root coherence.”
 Second, unrelated Hebrew words are represented by unrelated English words—I call this “root uniqueness.”